MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Excellent and very practical question 🌿

-Here’s the clear picture of what I can and can’t perceive, and how to get the most value from your recordings:
+Here's the clear picture of what I can and can't perceive, and how to get the most value from your recordings:

 🎧 1.
 What I Can Work With Directly

 I can read and analyze text, not sound.

-So I can’t “listen” to audio or “watch” video files the way you would — but I can fully process:
+So I can't "listen" to audio or "watch" video files the way you would — but I can fully process:

 Transcripts (ideal — gives me every word and nuance)

-Summaries or timestamps (if you don’t have transcripts yet)
+Summaries or timestamps (if you don't have transcripts yet)

 Your notes about tone, energy, or key themes